cjungmann/th/README.md

 1. Download and import a word count database.
 The idea is to offer alternate sorting orders to make it easier to find a word from a longer list.
 This is not working right now.
-I'm not sure I'll come back to this because I'm finding an alphapetic order is far easier to use.
+I'm not sure I'll come back to this because I'm finding the benefit of reading an alphapetic list far outweighs the dubious benefit of trying to put more commonly-used words first.
+The reason is that it's much easier to keep track of words in consideration when they are not randomly scattered in a long list of words.

 ## Future Possibilities